 Your browser is not able to view Flash content.
 Since the resource listed below uses Flash, you will likely have a less than optimal experience if you choose to view that site on this computer or mobile device.

 Use Skype as a great tool to connect to others around the nation or the world.
 Solve the problem of finding classrooms and various projects with this great site.
 Use this free site to look through projects, tips from other teachers, and find other teachers to collaborate and connect with your students.
 Create a profile including your interests and the age, subject, languages, and more information about students.
-Use the "Project" link to list or find projects, classes, teachers, or speakers.
-Search the project link by speaker, project, age range of students, language, subject, and tags.
+Scroll down the page to see the collaborative project link and find projects, classes, teachers, or speakers.
+Search the project link by authors, age range of students, language, subject, and more.

 In the ClassroomTo browse the activities, no special skills are required.
 If you plan to create your own activity, a Skype account is necessary.
 Use your Skype login to use this site.
 Be sure to check with school authorities before scheduling or using Skype with students.
 Be sure the Acceptable Use Policy covers the use of such tools.
 Spend time discussing appropriate and inappropriate behavior with students prior to using Skype or participating in many of the projects found on this site.